What is a good faith violation (GFV)?

 Now that you know what a good faith violation is, how do you avoid it?

 #1 Understand the settlement period.
-In general, the settlement period in the US works in a “T+2” format.
-More specifically, the “T” is the date you executed the trade and the “2” refers to the two business days to complete the settlement period.
-In other words, if you sell a stock on a Wednesday, the funds will settle by Friday.
+In general, the settlement period in the US works in a “T+1” format.
+More specifically, the “T” is the date you executed the trade and the “1” refers to the one business day to complete the settlement period.
+In other words, if you sell a stock on a Wednesday, the funds will settle on Thursday.

 What is a settlement period?
 A settlement period is the time taken for financial transactions to be processed between all parties involved.
 This process comprises review and verification of payments, and confirmation of transfer of securities.
 Altogether, the settlement period helps maintain the integrity of the financial system.